waikato-datamining/applied-deep-learning/docs/image_classification/wai.tfimageclass.md

   --out_dir /workspace/predictions/out
 ```

-E.g., for the `image_01965.jpg` from the `anthurium`, we will get a CSV file similar to
+E.g., for the `image_01965.jpg` from the `anthurium` class, we will get a CSV file similar to
 [this one](img/image_01965.csv):

 {{ read_csv('docs/image_classification/img/image_01965.csv') }}